AdaloHQ/docs/website/docs/docs/workflow/webpack.md

 If you choose to specify your own webpack config file, you are welcome to use this file as a starting point.

-> This example expects you to have the Adalo CLI installed as a dev dependency of your component: `yarn install --dev @adalo/cli`
+> This example expects you to have the Adalo CLI installed as a dev dependency of your component: `yarn add --dev @adalo/cli`

 ```javascript
 const webpack = require('webpack')